 The neurodiversity movement questions ABA's goals.
 Critics say ABA can make autistic learners seem non-autistic.
 It may reinforce eye contact and stop stimming behaviours.
 Masking versus learning is a key debate.
 Kupferstein's (2018) research found PTSD in adults who had ABA, though methods are questioned.

 NICE suggests behavioural methods to help autistic learners develop skills.
 They don't suggest ABA as a full treatment (NICE guidelines).
-UK practice often separates older ABA from newer forms.
+UK practise often separates older ABA from newer forms.
 Contemporary ABA focuses on communication and choice, respecting learners (Sundberg & Michael, 2001).

 For classroom teachers, the key question is whether a behavioural intervention serves the learner's needs or adult convenience.
 Teaching a learner to request a break using a visual card is a functional skill that increases autonomy.
 Requiring a learner to sit still for 45 minutes when they need movement breaks serves classroom management, not the learner.
 Behaviourist techniques are powerful tools; the ethical responsibility lies in choosing targets that genuinely benefit the learner.